Foundry Operating Thesis

 UK MGA enterprise value distribution

-This is acceptable to us since MGA is not the destination of the strategy but rather the entry point.
+That said, MGA is not the destination of the strategy but rather the entry point.
 It provides an ideal environment in which to establish the system and generate early proof of performance.
 From there, expansion follows into adjacent parts of the insurance value chain and into the broader Financial Workflow Platform, where similar primitives are found as well as businesses at significantly greater scale.

 MGA sector deep dive

+This satisfies the first part of our lens: we are acquiring into a category that should still exist over the long term.
 Within that durable category, MGAs are highly operational businesses.
 Their performance is not primarily constrained by demand or pricing power, but by how effectively work is executed.
 Core functions such as submission handling, underwriting support, policy administration, and reporting remain heavily manual, often relying on fragmented systems and repeated human intervention.

 More efficient underwriting workflows improve responsiveness and consistency, strengthening broker relationships.
 Better data capture and processing improve risk selection and reporting, strengthening carrier relationships.
 Reduced operational friction allows higher-quality underwriters to focus on decision-making rather than process, improving talent density and retention.